freedomofpress/securedrop-docs/docs/admin/installation/prepare_servers.rst

 - `Create a bootable Ubuntu USB drive on Linux
   <https://ubuntu.com/tutorials/create-a-usb-stick-on-ubuntu#1-overview>`__

-With the Ubuntu Server install USB ready, you may now proceed to the installation.
+With the Ubuntu Server install USB flash drive ready, you may now proceed to the installation.

 Perform the installation
 ~~~~~~~~~~~~~~~~~~~~~~~~